International Programme for the Development of Communication

 Kindly note that project proposals should be submitted only through the UNESCO Advisers for Communication and Information/CI Professionals based in UNESCO Field Offices in order to ensure the quality standards and the relevance to the IPDC priorities.

-The decisions on project approval and funding will be taken by the IPDC Bureau at its 64th meeting in June 2020.
+The decisions on project approval and funding will be taken by the IPDC Bureau at its 65th meeting.

 The IPDC Bureau during its meeting proceeds with the approval of the projects and the respective financial allocations to them on the basis of the amount of voluntary contributions available on the IPDC Special Account.
 In providing support to projects, IPDC is guided by the following priorities:

 - Fostering media sector analysis and reform including conducting media assessments based on UNESCO´s MDIs, JSIs and IUIs

 - Monitoring and reporting on SDG 16 (focusing on access to information and/or safety of journalists